Home > Blog > Marketing > Do This, Not That – Tis the Season? Launching Your Book During the Holidays

 If you have a diet book, the week of Thanksgiving may not be the best time to put it on the market.
 (I don’t know about you, but I plan to eat enough pie this December to put Santa to shame.
 I’ll happily read your sensible meal plan and weight loss guide… in January.)

-Unless publishing after October 15th of any year is a strategic and well thought out plan, I urge you to wait.
-Publishing your book in January or even March and give yourself the gift of time – to plan, to market and to succeed.
+Unless publishing after October 15th of any year is a strategic and well-thought-out plan, I urge you to wait.
+Publishing your book in January or even March can give you the extra time to plan, market and succeed.

 Photo: BigStockPhoto